ada-lovelace-23/note-g/README.md

 <img src="https://github.com/ada-lovelace-23/note-g/assets/23190882/0a8e62a8-3396-482a-b2e0-def19cc127b6" width="370"/>

-note-g is an application the improves user experience during the initial note-g es una aplicación que mejora la experiencia del primer proceso de acogida a través de una solución innovadora que permite a los entrevistadores prestar atención completa al usuario sin tener que tomar notas en frente de él.
+note-g is an application the improves user experience during the initial interviews between Red Cross volunteers and users.
+It does so using innovative solution that enables interviewers to give the users their full attention with the need to take notes.

 ## Descripción del Proyecto